-The yellow lamps must not indicate any contact between the fencer's conductive jacket and the conductive piste.
+The yellow lamps must not indicate any contact between the fencer's conductive jacket and the conductive strip.

-There must be no signal from hits made on the conductive piste if the resistance in series between the apparatus and the conductive piste does not exceed 150 ohms.
+There must be no signal from touches made on the conductive strip if the resistance in series between the apparatus and the conductive strip does not exceed 150 ohms.

-If both fencers hit the conductive piste at the same moment and if one of them has a leakage of current between his foil and his own conductive jacket, no signal is permitted.
+If both fencers touch the conductive strip at the same moment and if one of them has a leakage of current between his foil and his own conductive jacket, no signal is permitted.